General location of the FCL

 WARNING:

-This is a planning tool that shows my route and not a guide.
+This is an always in progress planning tool that shows the FCL route and is not a definitive a guide.
 I have put years of work into these files; these are only for advanced hikers and people who are good route finders.
 This file may have inaccuracies, and it often crosses land where there are no actual trails.
 It may show crossing private land, which the file does not authorize you to cross.
 The water locations may be inaccurate and dry.
 The Four Corners Loop is not an easy endeavor, and this should not be someone's first long-distance hike due to many cross-country sections, lack of water, lack of actually built trails, and private land issues.
 This map could get you lost, injured, or even killed.
 I am not claiming its accuracy; it is just an electronic line on a map with some embedded data.
 If you follow this route, it will take a lot of planning to avoid the private land I ran into.
 This is not a simple hike, and my map does not simplify it.
 Use at your own risk.
 This trail is not for people who hate to carry water.
 I never carried less than 5 liters; at one point, I carried 14.5 liters of water.
 I also had a 54-mile dry section, a 47-mile dry section, and many 30-mile dry sections. |

 Vertical Divider